pl4nty/homelab/README.md

-# Lab Infrastructure
+# Homelab
-Configuration files for my lab infrastructure.
-In future, some files may be added for bootstrapping or point-in-time snapshots.

-## Kubernetes
-Kubernetes manifests deployed to clusters with Flux in a pull-only model.
-Base manifests apply to all clusters, and other folders are cluster-specific.
+My homelab infrastructure-as-code.
+Built with [Kubernetes](https://kubernetes.io/) clusters on [Azure](https://learn.microsoft.com/en-us/azure/aks/), [Oracle Cloud](https://docs.oracle.com/en-us/iaas/Content/ContEng/Concepts/contengoverview.htm), and [on-premises](https://www.talos.dev/).

+The clusters use [Flux](https://fluxcd.io/) to pull their configuration from YAML files in the `kubernetes` folder.
+The `base` subfolder applies to all clusters, and other subfolders apply to individual clusters.
+I also use the following external services:

 Networking:
 * [Cloudflare authoritative DNS](https://www.cloudflare.com/dns/)